Mithesh-B/Starzzy/README.md

 6. License

 ## Features
-- Browse products by category
+- Browse products by category.
-- A clean minimal modern UI (more screenshots below)
+- A clean minimal modern UI. (more screenshots below)
-- Add products to cart
+- Add products to cart.
-- Select quantity
+- Select quantity.
-- Remove products from cart
+- Remove products from cart.
+- Products page with option to filter by content and price.
-- Checkout with Stripe payment processing
+- Checkout with Stripe payment processing.
-- Manage content with Strapi CMS
+- Manage content with Strapi CMS.

+## Technologies Used
+- React.js
+- Redux Toolkit
+- SCSS
+- Strapi CMS
+- Stripe API
+- Material UI
+- React Router

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ![screencapture-localhost-3000-product-1-2023-03-02-11_49_49](https://user-images.githubusercontent.com/115478939/222347310-64250887-71ef-4142-bc37-a8d825089f5e.png)